 Which laws regulate hunting in Canada?

 Hunting is provincially regulated in Canada.
-This means every province and territory has its own rules and regulations how, what and when certain wildlife may be hunted.
+This means every province and territory has its own rules and regulations regarding how, what and when certain wildlife may be hunted.

 For example, the Regulations Summary Yukon Hunting not only sets out requirements for the territory but it also explains the ways someone hunting for wildlife is allowed to do so, and which wildlife the person is allowed to hunt.